Tamale (song)

 "Tamale" is a hip-hop song by the American rapper and producer Tyler, the Creator, released as the seventeenth and penultimate track from his third studio album Wolf (2013).
 The song was solely written and produced by Tyler, the Creator, and was released with the rest of its parent album on April 2, 2013.
-A music video accompanying the song was released on October 8, 2013, which also featured the song "Answer" from the same album.

 Composition

 The song contains "aggressive percussion which bounces around", which also describes Tyler, the Creator's flow on the track.
 The lyrics involve Tyler rapping about controversial topics, such as using euphemisms for private body parts, masturbation, and calling film director Spike Lee a racial slur.
 The hook features shrill vocals from actress Tallulah Willis, which has been considered an imitation of the British rapper M.I.A.

 Critical reception

 Birkut of Tiny Mix Tapes described the song as "overly flamboyant", while Chris Kelly of Fact described it as "vaguely exotic".
 James McKenna of No Ripcord remarked the combination of the song's production and rapping is "an entirely abrasive sound that's easy to hate when you first hear it, but somehow it grows on you.
 It's still kinda intensely annoying, yet impossible to dismiss."
 Andy Baber of MusicOMH regarded the song's high-pitched vocals to be "mildly irritating".
 Beats Per Minute's Harriet Suits Baer cited the song as one of the many tracks from Wolf which she considered not worth listening to.
 In an album review for Los Angeles Times, Randall Roberts considered "Tamale" among the best of the "minimal tracks with wobbly time signatures that are naturally unbalanced" and wrote it "illustrates a musician taking rhythmic chances to great success, even if they're hobbled by an unfortunate flatness."